 Today's Viewpoint: A MarshBerry Publication

 In the wealth advisory space everyone’s talking about the challenges of recruiting advisors.
-But understanding how to grow, develop and retain your current advisors may be more important.
+But understanding how to grow, develop and retain talent by developing financial advisors may be even more critical.

-People leave jobs for many reasons, but growth and development are at the top of the list.
-While many firms are looking to hire this year, every firm has advisors they need to grow.
+People leave jobs for many reasons, but growth and development are at the top.
+Investing in wealth management talent development services can improve performance and save you the cost of constantly hiring backfills for the advisors who left.
+While many firms are looking to hire this year, every firm needs advisors to grow.
 What are you doing to grow and develop the advisors you already have?

-Developing advisors can lead to numerous benefits, such as strengthening your company culture, driving organic growth, and improving job performance.
-The talent market is very competitive, so things like skill development and career advancement are keys to retaining good advisors.
-Here are four strategies to avoid losing the talent you’ve already found.
+Developing financial advisors can bring numerous benefits, such as strengthening your company culture, driving organic growth, and improving job performance.
+The talent market is very competitive, so skills development and career advancement are keys to retaining good advisors.
+Here are four strategies for talent retention for financial advisors:

 2. Develop clear career paths.
-A lack of career advancement opportunities is one of the top reasons people quit.1 Luckily, it’s fixable.
-As you bring in new talent, or have one-on-ones with current staff, outline a clear progression track for advancement.
-Clearly communicate compensation guidelines, explain their earnings potential, and convey typical timelines.
+A lack of career advancement opportunities is one of the top reasons people quit.
+Luckily, it’s fixable.
+As you bring in new talent or have one-on-ones with current staff, outline a clear progression track for advancement.
+Communicate compensation guidelines, explain their earnings potential, and convey typical timelines.
 If someone cannot see their future in the firm, they will go somewhere they can.

 Remember, recruitment is far more expensive than retention.
-Develop, educate, and nurture your advisors and they’ll become brand ambassadors for your company.
-Their positive experience just might inspire them to bring more advisors onto your team.
+Develop, educate, and nurture your advisors, and they’ll become brand ambassadors for your company.
+Their positive experience might inspire them to bring more advisors onto your team.

 MarshBerry’s wealth advisory team can help with organic growth plans around talent strategy, advisor compensation review and strategic planning.
-If you think you are ready to start the conversation about your firm’s organic growth or talent retention and development, please email or call Kelly Mills, Director, at 214.814.4517.
+If you are ready to discuss your firm’s organic growth or talent retention and development, please email or call Kelly Mills, Director, at 214.814.4517.

 Sources: